mindsdb/mindsdb-docs-old/mindsdb-docs/docs/connect.md

 ![Connect to database](/assets/data/mysql.gif)

+!!! tip "Required inputs"
+    Note: For different type of database there could be different required inputs you need to provide.

 After connecting MindsDB and the database, use your SQL client to [connect to MindsDB as a database](/sql/connect/cloud/).